 KNX user forum is the place where KNX homeowners, DIYers and installers bounce off ideas, exchange KNX programming skills and help each other.
 Since its launch in May 2007 it has become the biggest and most active meeting ground for German-speaking KNX enthusiasts.

-It covers everything from general debates about the KNX system, topics for complete KNX beginners and building technology (without KNX / EIB) to manufacturer forum threads and discussions about specific KNX buttons, KNX programming as well as professional advice.
+It covers everything from general debates about the KNX system, topics for complete KNX beginners and building technology (without KNX / EIB) to manufacturer forum threads and discussions about specific KNX buttons, KNX programming, Gira HomeServer as well as professional advice on these topics.
 There truly is something for everyone.
 In addition, the KNX forum also offers companies the opportunity to run their support forums here.

 We are sitting down with Matthias Schmidt, one of the admins of the forum, to discuss its beginnings as well as wishes and plans for the future of KNX user forum.